Zh0uqia/Real-world-Scene-Reconstruction/README.md

 # Real-world-Scene-Reconstruction
+This is an implementation of an augmented reality viewer that displays artificial objects overlaid on images of a real 3D scene.

 Step 1:
 - Collections of real-world images.
 Choose a scene with many features which can be found by the COLMAP application.